jillkuchman/rpg/README.md

 23 April 2015

 ###Description
 This app is a text-based RPG game.
+The code was completed in one day not not currently finished.

 ###Use and Editing
 You can use and/or edit this application by:<br />